wylited/wylinotes/notes/Economics/Microeconomics/External Benefits.md

 Decisions that are made which improve the welfare of society (a third party).

-External benefits positvely impact the third party.
+External benefits positively impact the third party.